openutil/docker-sftp-server/README.md

 This creates a container that exposes it's SSH server via port `10000`.
 You SFTP into the server by using `42-data` as the username, and port `10000`.

+The `sftp-run.sh` script will create the directory `<root>/data/jacobmarks`.
+That folder will contain the folders/files in the container's `/sftp` directory.

 ### Creating temporary containers, for testing